AdobeDocs/journey-optimizer.en/help/using/content-management/spam-report.md

 ---
 # Email spam report {#spam-report}

+>[!CONTEXTUALHELP]
+>id="ajo_simulate_spam_report"
+>title="Email spam report"
+>abstract="The Spam report lets you check your email content spam scoring.
+This score indicates if ISPs or Mailbox providers will consider your message as a spam or not.
+The lower the score, the better.
+If your email content score is above 2, you should consider fixing issues which are causing tests to fail."

-[!DNL Journey Optimizer] enables you to check how your content will perform against spam filtering and make sure your messages land in your customers' inboxes - not in spam.
+[!DNL Journey Optimizer] enables you to check how your email content will perform against spam filtering and make sure your messages land in your customers' inboxes - not in spam.

+>[!AVAILABILITY]
+>
+>This capability is currently in beta version and only available to beta customers.
+To join the beta program, contact Adobe Customer Care.

 When editing or previewing your email content, the **[!UICONTROL Spam report]** option provides a scoring and advice to improve scores for each individual item that is listed.

 This allows you to determine whether a message runs the risk of being considered as spam by the anti-spam tools used upon receipt, and to take actions if this is not the case.
 Many email inbox providers use tools as part of their spam filtering process.
 Sending emails with a bad score can severely impact your deliverability.

->[!CAUTION]
->
->* This feature is currently only available as a private beta.
->
->* For now the spam report analysis can only be performed for content in English.
->
->* The Spam report is informative, and does not prevent from sending messages which have a bad score.

 To access the **[!UICONTROL Spam report]**, follow the steps below.